rubyredrick/ri_cal/README.txt

 == SYNOPSIS:

+=== Components and properties

+An iCalendar calendar comprises subcomponents like Events, Timezones and Todos.
+Each component may have properties, for example an event has a dtstart property which defines the time (and date) on which the event starts.

+RiCal components will provide reasonable ruby objects as the values of these properties, and allow the properties to be set to ruby objects which are reasonable for the particular property.
+For example time properties like dtstart can be set to a ruby Time, DateTime or Date object, and will return a DateTime or Date object when queried.

+The methods for accessing the properties of each type of component are defined in a module with the same name as the component class in the RiCal::properties module.
+For example the property accessing methods for RiCal::Component::Event are defined in RiCal::Properties::Event

 === Creating Calendars and Calendar Components

+RiCal provides a builder DSL for creating calendars and calendar components.
+An example

+  RiCal.Calendar do
+    event do
+      description "MA-6 First US Manned Spaceflight"
+      dtstart     DateTime.parse("2/20/1962 14:47:39")
+      dtend       DateTime.parse("2/20/1962 19:43:02")
+      location    "Cape Canaveral"
+      add_attendee "john.glenn@nasa.gov"
+      alarm do
+        description "Segment 51"
+      end
+    end
+  end

+The blocks are evaluated in the context of an object which builds the calendar or calendar component. method names starting with add_ or remove_ are sent to the component, method names which correspond to a property value setter of the object being built will cause that setter to be sent to the component with the provided value.

+A method corresponding to the name of one of the components sub component will create the sub component and evaluate the block in the context of the new subcomponent.

-==== Times, Timezones, and Floating Times
+=== Times, Time zones, and Floating Times

 RFC2445 describes three different kinds of DATE-TIME values with respect to time zones:

   1. date-times with a local time.
 These have no actual time zone, instead they are to be interpreted in the local time zone of the viewer.
 These floating times are used for things like the New Years celebration which is observed at local midnight whether you happen to be in Paris, London, or New York.

   2. date-times with UTC time.
 An application would either display these with an indication of the time zone, or convert them to the viewer's time zone, perhaps depending on user settings.

   3. date-times with a specified time zone.

 RiCal can be given ruby Time, DateTime, or Date objects for the value of properties requiring an iCalendar DATE-TIME value.

-Note that a date only date-time value has no timezone by definition, effectively such values float and describe a date as viewed by the user in his/her local timezone.
+Note that a date only DATE-TIME value has no time zone by definition, effectively such values float and describe a date as viewed by the user in his/her local time zone.

 When a Ruby Time or DateTime instance is used to set properties with with a DATE-TIME value, it needs to determine which of the three types it represents.
 RiCal is designed to make use of the TimeWithZone support which has been